TheBigTeam/Hamath/README.md

 Activate the virtualenv: ```source /bin/activate```

-and

-Dectivate the virtualenv: ```deactivate```
+The virtualenv can be deactivated: ```deactivate```

 ## Setup Local Repository

-pull down code from github with the following terminal commands:
+Now, from inside our activated virtual enviroment 'hamath-workspace', pull down code from github with the following terminal commands:
 ```
 git init
 git remote add origin https://github.com/TheBigTeam/hamath